scg-code/API_Webserver/README.md

        - Body: JSON with a success message.
      - **Forbidden (403):**
        - Status Code: 403
-       - Body: JSON with an error message indicating You do not have permission to delete this resource.
+       - Body: JSON with an error message indicating You do not have permission to delete this reDocumentation.
      - **Not Found (404):**
        - Status Code: 404
        - Body: JSON with an error message indicating that the specified thought journal entry was not found.